PhlippFlap/hand-drawn-path-matcher/README.md

 It is possible to download the project file including the learned parameters of the algorithm as JSON file once the training is finished.
 I am planning to write standalone software that can detect hand-drawn paths given those parameters.
 Currently that is not available.
 However, you can take a look at the evaluation code used for fine-tuning written in python in [evaluation.py](python/combined/evaluation.py) to understand how the evaluation algorithm works (and to adapt it to your use case).

-This project is written with [React](https://react.dev/) and uses [Pyodide](https://github.com/pyodide/pyodide) to execute python code for training and evaluation in the browser.
+This project is written with [React](https://react.dev/) using [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction) for state management and uses [Pyodide](https://github.com/pyodide/pyodide) to execute python code for training and evaluation in the browser.

 ## What is a hand-drawn path